BobbyTheCatfish/augurbot/README.md

 <details open>
 <summary><h3>Managers</h3></summary>
+The following aren't exported, but it's useful to know how they work.

 ##### Clockwork Manager
 *  `register(AugurModule)`: Registers clockwork functions from a Module.
 Automatically called by `client.moduleHandler.register(AugurModule)`.

 *  `unload(filepath)`: Unload a clockwork function from memory.
 Automatically called by `client.moduleHandler.unload(filepath)`.